 Supplemental Security-Income Program

 It offers assistance in terms of cash to low-income seniors as well as adults not to mention kids with disabilities.
-The blind, aged and disabled people have benefitted from this program as they are able to buy food, shelter as well as clothing.
-About 8.4 million people receive a monthly assistance of $ 536 of which 7.3 million of them are blind or disabled people.
+The blind, aged, and disabled people have benefitted from this program as they are able to buy food, shelter as well as clothing.
+About 8.4 million people receive monthly assistance of $ 536 of which 7.3 million of them are blind or disabled people.

-Other Federal Program meant for Low-income families
+Other Federal programs meant for Low-income families

-It is a free or rather reduced cost program which offers comprehensive early-childhood education, parent involvement services, and health nutrition to low-waged families.
+It is a free or rather reduced cost program that offers comprehensive early-childhood education, parent involvement services, and health nutrition to low-waged families.
 The beneficiaries of this program include low-income children starting from birth up to 5 years of age including their families.